Johnshandsable/react-gallery/README.md

 # React Gallery

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

 React Gallery is a full-stack application built over a weekend using React for the frontend, Node/Express for the backend, and PostgreSQL for the database.
 The project simulates an art gallery where the user can like new art pieces, delete them, and new ones.